szachovy/superset-cluster/README.md

 ## Contributing

 If you notice anything missing, spot a bug, or have an enhancement proposal, feel free to open an issue with the appropriate label.
 Pull requests are welcome.
 Please ensure that the tests are updated as necessary.

 ## Personal contact information

-In case of any inquiries, please write to email: wjmaj98@gmail.com
+In case of any inquiries, please write an email to: _wjmaj98@gmail.com_

 ## Additional resources